 To access these benefits, the investor must submit an electronic application to one of the State investment agencies, AICEP or IAPMEI.

-• Assignment conceded by State-funded programs.
+• Incentives granted through State-funded programs.

 Relevant legislation